fxrobin/fxrobin.github.io/_posts/articles/functional-switch/2019-04-10-functional-switch.md

 /**
  * an implementation of a "switch-like" structure which can return a value and
  * allows functional calls.
-The switch flow is build through method chaining.
+The switch flow is built through method chaining.
  *
  * @author F.X.
 Robin
  *